brillout/wildcard-api/readme.md

 // Telefunc uses a secret key to create a signature which ensures that the
 // context was set by the server.
 (Otherwise, a user could change the Cookie
-// and pretend to be another user.) setSecretKey("zv!ku1SZi2AiZb$Pym-o");
+// and pretend to be another user.) setSecretKey("zv!ku1SZi2AiZ*a8!UHIDBAopx(WihowdbwaAb$Pym-o");
 ```

 Features:

-- **Authentication**: Easily implement authentication thanks to mutable contexts.
+- **Authentication**: The context object is mutable allowing you to easily implement authentication.
-- **Programmatic Permissions**: Use the full power of JavaScript to define permissions.
+- **Programmatic Permissions**: Simply define permissions using JavaScript.
-- **SSR**: Works with SSR out-of-the-box and with zero config.
 - **TypeScript**: Every design decision is made with first-class TypeScript support in mind.
+- **SSR**: Out-of-the-box SSR support.
+- **Caching**: Telefunction calls are automatically cached with `ETag`.
-- **Flexible**: Works with any server framework (Express/Koa/Hapi/Fastify/...), any view library (React/Vue/Angluar/...), any authentication strategy (third-party login, email/password login, password-less email login, ...), any third-party API strategy (GraphQL/REST/...).
+- **Flexible**: Works with any server framework (Express/Koa/Hapi/Fastify/...), any view library (React/Vue/Angluar/...), any authentication strategy (third-party login with Facebook/Twitter/Google/..., email with password login, email-only password-less login, ...), any third-party API strategy (GraphQL/REST/...).
+- **Simple & clear**: Simple design, minimal interface, clear error messages, clear documentation.
 - **Robust**: Battle-tested in production at several companies, each release is assailed against a heavy suit of automated tests, bugs are fixed promptly and then unit tested.
-- **Responsive**: All GitHub issues are answered, no annoying GitHub issue template (just write down your thoughts).
+- **Responsive**: All GitHub issues are answered, no issue template (just write down your thoughts), bugs are fixed within usually 24 hours.
-- **Simple & Clear**: Simple design, minimal interface, clear error messages, clear documentation.
-- **Performance**: Automatic ETag caching.

-**Don't see a feature on this list?** Search GitHub issues if someone has already requested it and upvote it, or open a new issue if not.
+**Don't see a feature on this list?** Search [GitHub issues](https://github.com/telefunc/telefunc/issues/) if someone has already requested it and upvote it, or open a new issue if not.
 Roadmap is prioritized based on user feedback.

 &nbsp;